Abadius 31, 4713 (evening, Uqtaal necropolis)

 Not Olmas (in spite of his best efforts to do otherwise) or Qatana (who we can’t seem to keep from wandering off) or even Ameiko, but Bevelek.
 Bevelek.

-Gods, he’s just a driver.
-OK, that came out wrong.
-I don’t mean to disparage him, or his brother, and they’re no less important than anyone else.
-What I mean is, this is not their fight.
-They have no quarrel with anyone.
+This is not his fight.
+He and his brother have no quarrel with anyone.
 They are just here to do a job: to help get us from where we were to where we’re going.
 They’re not involved.
 Nothing was supposed to happen to them.
 It’s not right.

 And it’s pretty much our fault.
 We thought the passage behind us was safe.
 We had every reason to think it was safe.
 Obviously we were wrong.
 Did we miss a side passage?
 A secret entrance somewhere?
 Were we being followed without realizing it?
 I guess it doesn’t matter.
 Those are just excuses, and they don’t change the fact I am staring at a funeral shroud.
 We’re supposed to keep these things from happening.